Link : SEND Policy

 What are the levels of SEN?

-If your child has an identified SEN, they will be able to access help – called SEN support – from school.
-This support may involve access to professionals such as the Educational Psychologist as well as identified intervention activities within school.
+If your child has an identified SEN (as detailed in the code of practice) they will be able to access help – called SEN support – from school.
+This support may involve access to professionals such as the Educational Psychologist as well as identified and specifically targeted intervention activities within school.

 If my child has SEN does this mean that they require an EHCP?